Visiting the US will soon require a $250 ‘visa integrity fee’

 The fee will apply to all visitors who are required to obtain nonimmigrant visas to enter the United States.
 This includes many leisure and business travelers, international students and other temporary visitors.
 In fiscal year 2024, the US issued nearly 11 million nonimmigrant visas, according to State Department figures.

-Payment will be required at the time visas are issued, and there will be no fee waivers.
+Payment of the new “integrity fee” for nonimmigrant visas will be required at the time visas are issued, and there will be no fee waivers.
 Travelers who comply with their visa conditions can have their fees reimbursed after the trip is over, according to the provision.

 Immigration attorney Steven A. Brown, a partner at Houston-based Reddy Neumann Brown PC, characterized the fee as a “refundable security deposit,” in a recent post about the new policy.
 The mechanism for obtaining a refund is still unclear, Brown pointed out.